Private Information Retrieval Over Gaussian MAC: System Model and Problem Statement

 \subsection{Performance Metric}

-In the noiseless, orthogonal case, the PIR rate (or retrieval rate) \cite{sun2017capacity}, \cite{banawan2018capacity} is defined by the total desired bits divided by the total received bits.
+In the noiseless, orthogonal case, the PIR rate (or retrieval rate) is defined by the total desired bits divided by the total received bits \cite{sun2017capacity,banawan2018capacity}.
 Specifically,

-where $D$ is total bits dowloaded from the server's answers.
+where $D$ is the total bits dowloaded from the servers' answers.
 Accordingly, the above retrieval rate definition describes \emph{only the coding rate (or redundancy) which is needed to keep the message private}.

-When assuming a noisy channel with a certain channel capacity, the servers' answers should also be resilient to the channel's errors and the PIR rate should take into account also the redundancy of the channel coding.
-When the channel coding and the PIR schemes are designed \emph{separately} such a metric is easy to acquire.
-In fact, as mentioned in the introduction, the issue of separation between the PIR and the channel coding schemes was addressed in \cite{banawan2019noisy} for the case of asymmetric noisy orthogonal channels (i.e., different capacities for each channel) for which the authors showed that the two coding schemes are almost separable\footnote{They are coupled only by the amount of information each server can send reliably as the capacities of the channels are asymmetric.} and thus applying the capacity-achieving channel code is optimal.
+When assuming a noisy channel, the servers' answers should also be resilient to the channel's errors and the PIR rate should take into account also the redundancy of the channel coding.
+When the channel coding and the PIR schemes are designed \emph{separately}, such a metric is easy to acquire.
+In fact, as mentioned in the introduction, the issue of separation between the PIR and the channel coding schemes was addressed in \cite{banawan2019noisy} for the case of asymmetric noisy orthogonal channels (i.e., different capacities for each channel), for which the authors showed that the two coding schemes are almost separable\footnote{Since the capacities of the channels are asymmetric, the schemes must agree in advance on the amount of information each server can send reliably to the user.
+The explicit coding scheme is not affected.} and thus applying the capacity-achieving channel code is optimal.
 As a special case, when all channels are symmetric with a certain channel capacity $C$, each server encodes its $d$ symbols into a $n$-length codeword and sends it to the user.
-Thus, the PIR rate which includes the noisy channel rate is,
+The achievable channel transmission rate is thus, $R_c^p=\frac{d}{n}\log{p}$ (bits per channel use).
+According to Shannon's channel coding theorem \cite{cover2012elements}, there exist a sequence of codes, $\cC_n$, with probability of error $P_e(\cC_n)$ that tends to zero as the codeword length, $n$, grows, as long as $R_c^p<C$.
+Thus, the PIR rate, which includes the noisy channel rate, can be upper bounded by,

-where $C=\frac{d}{n}\log{p}$.
-Essentially, the above represents the rate one can achieve when there is separation between the PIR and the channel coding schemes.
+where now $C_{PIR}$ is the PIR capacity as given in \cite{sun2017capacity} for finite field of size $p$.
+Essentially, the above represents the maximal rate one can achieve when there is separation between the PIR and the channel coding schemes.